 Although councils are only supposed to be assessing on the amenities of adjoining properties there have been some suggestions that this might occasionally be interpreted rather more widely.

-A potential problem for the future is that the householder is supposed to inform the council when the extension has been finished and completion must be by 30th May 2016.
+A potential problem for the future is that the householder is supposed to inform the council when the extension has been finished and completion must be by 30th May 2016 under the original criteria although 30th May 2019 would apply to new applications.
 One can be fairly sure that a number will either not be completed on time for a variety of reasons (lack of finance, problems with builders etc.) or notification will just get forgotten about.
 After 4 years it may be possible to obtain a certificate of lawfulness but in the meantime it could potentially mean submitting a retrospective planning application and with a more rigorous assessment may come to a different conclusion.
 As such within the final year of the rules it will become decreasingly useful unless it is announced in the meantime that they will be made permanent.

 If one were being cynical (which of course we are not!) one might think it was more a political gesture to appear to be doing something rather than doing anything that achieved a great deal.